Skip to main content

 7. Clear the contents of the editor

-8. Copy and paste the worker code below
+8. Copy and paste the worker code from Step 3

 9. Click Deploy